skalenetwork/universal-cli/README.md

 All calls and transactions from ABI file are already here, just use `--help` to see the details.

-#### Current limitations

-- Complex data types are not supported
-- No data formatting - only raw data from smart contracts
-- No retries, dry runs and balance checks for transactions
-- No pre-built binary and no pip package (yet)

 ## Usage

 Could be used as CLI tool or directly from Python scripts.

 Supported wallets:

-- SGX wallet
-- Web3 wallet
+- Web3.py wallet
 - Ledger wallet
+- SKALE SGX wallet

 ### Environment options